 The part that was his friend understood and could only agree enthusiastically.
 It suppressed the first part, and appeased it by pointing out that his gift could be so very, very useful if he understood it more.

 So she just nodded.
 "Write to me?"

 Gabriel smirked his familiar smirk.
-"I have to be able to talk about this with someone
+"I have to be able to talk about this with someone," he said casually.

 There was his family, of course - his parents, his older brother.
 But Tanith had enough of her own familial distance, a distance which seemed irrelevant compared to the chasms in the Doyle household - she had never known for sure, in seven years, what went on there - to not question this preference.